NVIDIA-Omniverse/web-viewer-sample/README.md

   <img src="readme-assets/sample.png" width=100% />
 </p>

-This sample is part of the larger `Omniverse Embedded Web Viewer Example`.
+This sample is part of the larger [Omniverse Embedded Web Viewer Example](https://docs.omniverse.nvidia.com/web-viewer.html).
 The sample demonstrates how a front end client can present a streamed Omniverse Kit application and how to send messages back and forth between the two apps.